cargoserver/rubyrep/README.md

 = rubyrep

-Note: This branch is Rails 3.2.8 and Ruby 1.9.3 only!
+Note: This branch based on ActiveRecord/ActiveSupport 4.2 and Ruby 2.1.5

 == MISSION: